portworx/px-docs/cloud/aws/eks.md

 ## Create a EKS cluster

-Creating EKS clusters can be found [here](https://aws.amazon.com/eks/).
+Creating Amazon EKS is in Preview.
+Visit [here](https://aws.amazon.com/eks/), to sign up..

 The steps below will help you enable dynamic provisioning of Portworx volumes in your Amazon Elastic Container Service for Kubernetes (Amazon EKS) cluster.